 Volume 95: Positional Mastery

 If you have ever played in a game where you had the better position but just couldn’t make progress then this Course on positional chess is for you!
 To win games against strong players you need an extra set of skills to the usual attacking ideas.
 There are many careful players who will close the position or passively defend until you try something too optimistic, giving away material or making a concession which eventually allows them to win.
 Incredibly frustrating!

 Volume 96: Master the Classics

 Kasparov, Kramnik, and Carlsen have all stated that studying the classics was an important element in their chess education.
 Bobby Fischer knew the games of Staunton, Morphy, and Steinitz inside out.
 The great games of the past are an absolute goldmine of valuable chess lessons.
 Whilst opening trends come and go, many ideas remain true and can be used in our games today.

 GM Damian Lemos had this in mind when he decided to record a DVD on “Mastering the Classics”.

 Volume 97: Master Attacks I

-If you want to win game after game against even the toughest opposition then you need to know the ideas in this DVD on master level attacking chess.
+If you want to win game after game against even the toughest opposition then you need to know the ideas in this DVD on the master level attacking chess.
 Every chess player reaches the stage where they come up against solid defenders – you try a few ideas but they seem to have everything covered.
-You end up exchanging pieces and eventually agree a draw.
+You end up exchanging pieces and eventually agree on a draw.
 It’s frustrating and you know you have the potential to win the games.